MattStenquist/Xbox-360-StarterTemplate/readme.txt

 This is a Starter Template for anyone looking to dive into XNA - Xbox 360 programming.
-All thats included is a backbuffer function called configureScreen(), that aligns up the _background.png image on your television screen.
+All that is included is a backbuffer function called configureScreen(), that aligns up the _background.png image on your television screen.
 You can also run this code on Windows.

-Just create a new Project in Visual C#, added the Xbox XNA template, copy past the Game1.CS code, and nothing else.
+Just create a new Project in Visual C#, add the Xbox XNA template, copy past the Game1.CS code, and nothing else.

 Then duplicate your Xbox Game Project into a Windows Version